 Katy Perry Denounces Christian Upbringing, Turns To Hinduism?
+[Rumor]

 “I’m not Buddhist, I’m not Hindu, I’m not Christian, but I still feel like I have a deep connection with God.
 I pray all the time—for self-control, for humility.
 There’s a lot of gratitude in it.
 Just saying ‘thank you’ sometimes is better than asking for things.”

 Perry created controversy with her latest Instagram post.
-The “Chained to the Rhythm” singer posted an image of the Hindu goddess Kali on her page with the caption “current mood,” which didn’t sit well with many, reports the Daily News.
+The “Chained to the Rhythm” singer posted an image of the Hindu goddess Kali on her page with the caption “current mood,” which didn’t sit well with many, reported the Daily News.
 Fans claimed she was disrespecting the Hindu faith.

 “This is a shameful and offensive act.
 You can’t compare yourself with The Great Goddess Kali MAA,” one wrote.